-Are MXenes Suitable as Cathode Material for Rechargeable Mg Batteries?
+Are MXenes suitable as cathode materials for rechargeable Mg batteries?†

-MXenes, a type of two-dimensional transition metal carbide/nitride, have received significant interest for electrochemical storage applications.
-With substantial capacities predicted for Mg-ions, MXenes have been considered a promising candidate for cathode materials for rechargeable Mg batteries (RMBs).
+MXenes, a type of two-dimensional transition metal carbide/nitride, have received significant attention for electrochemical storage applications.
+With substantial capacities predicted for Mg ions, MXenes have been considered a promising candidate for cathode materials for rechargeable Mg batteries (RMBs).
 While there have been reports demonstrating reversible capacities of 100–200 mA h g−1 for MXene-based cathodes, the understanding of the reactions occurring is limited.
-Here, we investigate unsolvated Mg2+-intercalation into multi-layered, non-delaminated MXene particles by electrochemical characterization of two common MXenes (Ti3C2Tx and V2CTx) with various electrolytes and at elevated temperatures, complemented by DFT calculations.
-Our experimental results show poor reversible capacities (<5 mA h g−1) both at room temperature and at 60 °C, indicating that no intercalation of Mg-ions occurs during cycling.
-DFT simulations show that Ti3C2T2 with fluorine and hydroxyl termination groups has a negative average voltage for Mg2+, and reveal high migration barriers for oxygen termination groups, supporting the experimental results.
-The DFT calculations also reveal that upon magnesiation in multi-layered V2CF2 and V2C(OH)2, MgF2 or MgH2 is formed rather than electrochemical intercalation of Mg2+.
-However, multi-layered V2CO2 is found to have both a relatively high theoretical average voltage (~1.5 V) and a sufficiently low migration barrier of 480 meV, allowing for Mg2+ intercalation and RMBs with energy densities comparable to Li-ion batteries.
+Here, we investigate unsolvated Mg2+ intercalation into multi-layered, non-delaminated MXene particles by electrochemical characterization of two common MXenes (Ti3C2Tx and V2CTx) with various electrolytes and at elevated temperatures, complemented by DFT calculations.
+Our experimental results show poor reversible capacities (<5 mA h g−1) both at room temperature and at 60 °C, indicating that no intercalation of Mg ions occurs during cycling.
+DFT simulations show that Ti3C2T2 with fluorine and hydroxyl termination groups has a negative average voltage for Mg2+ and reveal high migration barriers for oxygen termination groups, supporting the experimental results.
+The DFT calculations also reveal that upon magnesiation in multi-layered V2CF2 and V2C(OH)2, MgF2 or MgH2 is formed rather than the electrochemical intercalation of Mg2+.
+However, multi-layered V2CO2 is found to have both a relatively high theoretical average voltage (∼1.5 V) and a comparatively low migration barrier of 480 meV, allowing for Mg2+ intercalation and RMBs with energy densities comparable to Li-ion batteries.
 The findings emphasize the need to fully control the MXene termination groups.
-Possible reasons for the unsatisfactory and deviant electrochemical performance reported in this work and in the literature are critically reviewed to assess the feasibility of MXene cathodes for energy-dense RMBs.
+The possible reasons for the unsatisfactory and deviant electrochemical performance reported in this work and in the literature are critically reviewed to assess the feasibility of MXene cathodes for energy-dense RMBs.